gv2011/testmailserver/README.md

 `mvn clean install`

 The build checks the license headers and signs the maven artifacts using GPG.
 There is an integration test that is not platform independant (basically it needs `java` beeing Java 8 and the `kill` command).
-Modify the POM accordingly, if you have problems with that.
+Modify the POM accordingly, if you have problems, or use:

+`mvn clean install -DskipITs -Dgpg.skip=true`

 ### Deployment to Maven Central: